AdityaHPrasad/ThinFilmRenderings/index.md

 4. Rendering and lighting workflows to produce evocative and accurate results

 The technical contributions of these methodologies are:
-* Recreating photorealistic iridescent colours based on localized thin-film thickness distribution
+1. Recreating photorealistic iridescent colours based on localized thin-film thickness distribution
-* Visualizations of dynamic point-set surfaces with a focus on geometric representation and temporal coherence
+2. Visualizations of dynamic point-set surfaces with a focus on geometric representation and temporal coherence
-* High quality animations visualizing the evolution of surface flows and rich colours in thin-film structures
+3. High quality animations visualizing the evolution of surface flows and rich colours in thin-film structures

-## Videos
+## Videos of Results
+Rendering results included in SIGGRAPH 2021 Trailer
 {% youtube __1VjKF-gTk %}

 ## Still Results and Works in Progress